 When 3D printing, it’s very important that the first layer is nicely pressed onto the glass plate with flat lines of filament and no gaps in between.
 Check out the below images to see a successful first layer and two unsuccessful ones.

-How to calibrate the build plate
+How to level the build plate

 To get the correct distance between the build plate and the nozzle, you need to level the build plate.
 To find out how to do this, use the guide that relates to your 3D printer: